Relationships grow on communication. Like everything else on the farm, they suffer when neglected.

 Communication is important in relationships with partners, children, other family members, work colleagues and friends.
 It allows us to share interests, aspirations and concerns, to support each other, to organise our lives and make decisions, and to work together in caring for children.
 Most of us can learn how to communicate more effectively.
 A relationship counsellor can help if communication is difficult or breaks down.

 Communication needs to be prioritised.
 When day-to-day communication is being neglected due to the busyness of life, setting time aside for a family or farm business meeting can be important.
 Make these meetings a regular occurrence so concerns are dealt with promptly.
+Schedule them in advance to avoid clashing with busy times in the farming calendar.
+Keep meetings structured with an agenda and notes taken, so that everybody is informed, on the same page and clear about meeting outcomes.
 Make these meetings an opportunity to celebrate your successes as well as your challenges.
 Give everyone a chance to be heard.

 Find out more about this topic on Better Health Channel